MaP: A Unified Framework for Reliable Evaluation of Pre-training Dynamics: Method

 \subsection{Mitigating Evaluation Instability via Pass@k}

-For generative tasks like code and math, metrics such as accuracy on a single greedy-decoded sample are equivalent to a high-variance Bernoulli trial for each problem.
+For open-ended generative tasks like code and math, metrics such as accuracy on a single greedy-decoded sample are equivalent to a high-variance Bernoulli trial for each problem.
 The final score is thus highly susceptible to sampling luck.
 While the Pass@k protocol \citep{humaneval} has typically been employed in specific domains like code generation~\citep{humaneval,mbpp} or probe the upper bounds of a model's capability~\citep{yue2025does}, we reposition it here through the lens of evaluation stability and consistency.
 Our framework elevates Pass@k from a task-specific metric to a general principle for robust generative evaluation.
 By generating multiple candidate solutions, it moves beyond a simple average over $n$ samples (which is an estimator for Pass@1).
 Instead, by measuring the probability of generating at least one correct answer in $k$ attempts (where $k > 1$), it employs a less stringent success criterion.
 This approach has a distinct advantage when assessing downstream consistency, as it better reflects a model's latent potential rather than its performance on a single, high-variance greedy decode.
 As we will demonstrate in Section \ref{passk}, this makes the resulting evaluation not only more robust by reducing score variance but also a more reliable predictor.
+For Multiple-Choice (MC) tasks (e.g., MMLU), we retain the standard greedy or likelihood-based evaluation, as the finite answer space makes multi-sample metrics susceptible to random guessing. \paragraph{A Probabilistic View of Measurement Stabilization}